andravin/spio/README.md

         a_tile.load(smem_a_load[phase]);
         b_tile.load(smem_b_load[phase]);

-        // Matrix-multiply the tiles using tensor cores.
+        // Matrix-multiply the tiles using Tensor Cores.
         // Compile-time type checking ensures the compatibility of the tile dimensions. mma(a_tile, b_tile, c_tile, c_tile);
         __syncthreads();